Atwood Memorial Center

 Atwood Facilities

-Fees will be waived for university department meetings or events that are directly related to university business including, but not limited to Minnesota State meetings, campus/community advisory committees, and joint ventures of SCSU departments and business or civic organizations.
-University -sponsored events whose primary purpose is attracting potential students to the campus or programs that can reasonably construed as having such an effect programs.
+Fees will be waived for university department meetings or events that are directly related to university business.
+University-sponsored events through admissions whose primary purpose is attracting potential students to the campus will not be charged room rental fees.
 Fees are also waived for armed forces recruiting.

 Connect with SCSU